-MSc in Life Sciences degree programme – Regional Management in Mountain Areas (the Alpine Master’s)
+MSc in Life Sciences – Regional Management in Mountain Areas (the Alpine Master’s)

 Factsheet